ianmackers99/capstone/queries and results/Readme.md

 # Capstone queries and results.xlsx
-This Excel spreadsheet contains one tab for each of the eight funtions
+This Excel spreadsheet contains one tab for each of the eight functions

 Each tab contains the intitial dataset and the queries (**predictions**) which I submitted for each function over the course of the project